dnebdal/bam2bed/README.md

 ### MNP Flex
-`bam2bed mnpflex --username <user> --password <password>` Upload the bed file from the previous stage to (MNP Flex)[https://mnp-flex.org], and download the PDF report.
+`bam2bed mnpflex --username <user> --password <password>` Upload the bed file from the previous stage to [MNP Flex](https://mnp-flex.org), and download the PDF report.
 This obviously requires a working internet connection.

 - `--username`  Your MNP Flex username
 - `--password`  Your MNP Flex password